 The Public Works unit is responsible for park maintenance, forestry, natural area preservation, street lighting, signals, signs, radio communications, street maintenance, solid waste and material recovery activities (recycling, composting), and all water, wastewater and storm water distribution and collection.

-The Wastewater Treatment Service Unit is responsible for the effective collection, treatment and environmentally acceptable discharge of wastewater, including the operation and maintenance of the City’s Wastewater Treatment Plant; eight sewage lift stations; and laboratory testing services.
+The Wastewater Recovery Unit is responsible for the effective collection, treatment and environmentally acceptable discharge of wastewater, including the operation and maintenance of the Wastewater Treatment Plant; eight sewage lift stations; and laboratory testing services.

 The Water Treatment Service Unit is responsible for processing and supplying safe drinking water which includes operation of the treatment plant; six remote pumping stations; nineteen million gallons of storage capacity; four dams; source water facilities; two hydro-electric plants; and laboratory testing services.